-Intentionally Opening Someone Else's Mail
+Intentionally Opening Mail Not Addressed To You

 The U.S. Postal Service is mainly concerned with mail that is stolen from their custody.
-In other words, once they have delivered mail to your box it is no longer in their possession and they are relying on you to react appropriately if correspondence has been mishandled.
-The statute mostly addresses mail that is wrongfully removed from Postal Service custody, such as if it is stolen from a Post Office, a letter carrier or a mailbox.
+In other words, once they have delivered mail to your box, it is no longer in their possession and they are relying on you to react appropriately if correspondence has been mishandled.
+The statute mostly addresses mail that is wrongfully removed from Postal Service custody, such as if it is stolen from a Post Office, a letter carrier, or a mailbox.
 Should the stolen mail be used to conduct another crime, like identity theft, then the thief might be facing additional charges.

 If someone opens mail that is not addressed to them with the intention of stealing what is inside, they are subject to consequences, as well.
 For instance, if you know someone was delivered cash in an envelope or shipped an expensive item, opening the mail and taking the possessions is still a form of theft that has consequences beyond that of opening mail not addressed to you.

 Opening Someone Else’s Mail with Permission

 It’s common for someone to ask a neighbor to collect and open his mail while he is away from home.
 In this case, you can open his mail as long as he has given you permission.
 It is only a crime if the person did not ask you to and you choose to open it anyway.

 Managing the Mail of Someone Who Has Passed Away